-Meath County Council, with the support of the National Transport Authority, identified the need to provide improved pedestrian and cyclist facilities on the bridge.
+Meath County Council, with the support of the National Transport Authority, identified the need to address the substandard pedestrian and cyclist provision on the bridge.
 In 2018, Meath County Council appointed a contractor to construct a parallel bridge next to the existing bridge.
 This four metre wide shared space now provides segregated pedestrian and cyclist space to safely cross the River Boyne and access to the schools located on Convent Lane.
-The remaining footpath on the northen side of the bridge has also been widened.